Reinforcement Learning-based Switching Controller for a Milliscale Robot in a Constrained Environment: Methods: Reinforcement Learning, Attractor Dynamics, and ERRT-based Switching Controllers

+{In the presented scenario, switching between different sub-controllers essentially implies altering desired joints angles ---calculated from desired values in Cartesian space--- and a closed control architecture within industrial robots or cobots (collaborative robots) such as UR5 has the responsibility of regulating joint angles to desired values (sometimes for simplicity each joint of an industrial arm might be seen as a simple integrator, which is being controlled internally).
+It should be noted that the due to the nature of tasks considered in this work which are set-points regulations ---kinematics-based when Sub-controller 1 is active, or based on simplified dynamics (single integrators) when Sub-controller 2 is active---, disturbances do not occur too fast and/or with large accelerations. }

-\subsection{Sub-controller 2}
+\subsubsection{Sub-controller 2}

 Once the robotic arm locates the magnetic particle, Sub-controller 2 steers the robotic arm to carry the particle to a desired location in a constrained (intestine-like) environment.
-Importantly, feedback of the optical tracking system is not used in this controller, and the robots only use the end-effector RGB camera to perceive the environment partially.
-When Sub-controller 1 is activated, the control-loop mechanism is depicted in Figure~\ref{fig:outerloop}.
+Importantly, feedback of the optical tracking system is not used in this controller ($ \mathbf{P}_{ee} $ is in the vicinity if $ \mathbf{P}_{p} $), and the robots only use the end-effector RGB camera to perceive the environment partially.
+When Sub-controller 2 is activated, the control-loop mechanism ---depicted in Figure~{\ref{fig:outerloop}}--- is as follows: The RL algorithm takes the particle toward a user-determined target position within the environment.
+This sub-controller is active as long as the particle is responsive to the external magnetic field of the magnet attached to the end-effector, in other words, the particle is within a specific threshold from the end-effector.